 Today, Hong Kong remains a key global trading hub and free port, routing 40% of China’s trade through its borders.
 The transfer of sovereignty, from Britain to China, hasn’t dampened Hong Kong’s appetite for trade.

-As a developed nation with a huge number of shopping malls, Hong Kong shoppers have traditionally preferred buying goods in-store to e-commerce.
-Hong Kong residents reportedly spend US$5.2bn each month at shop counters across the region.
+As a developed territory with a huge number of malls, Hong Kong shoppers have traditionally preferred buying goods in-store to e-commerce.
+Hong Kong residents reportedly spend US$5.2bn each month at stores across the region.

 But there are signs of a new revolution going on in Hong Kong.
 Online shopping is growing fast.
 In 2018, 60% of Hong Kong internet users shopped online, and this figure is expected to hit over 72% in 2022.